 There is a very good reason why so many solicitors are willing to take on a personal injury compensation claim under a No Win No Fee agreement.
 It is because in most cases, where it can be easily proven that the injury was a direct result of an accident caused by a third party, the likelihood of making a successful claim for compensation is very high.

 Therefore, the solicitor sees this as a fairly safe bet.
 They are willing to take the risk of potentially losing their fees if the claim is unsuccessful, rather than turn away a prospective client who does not have the financial means to pay ongoing legal fees across the lifecycle of the claim.

-In general, compensation can potentially be claimed for personal injuries that have occurred within the previous three years.
+In general, compensation can potentially be claimed for personal injuries that have occurred within the previous 3 years.

-This is a very broad category when discussing the types of personal injury compensation claims a person may be eligible to pursue.
+At this point in our No Win No Fee guide, we look at negligence claims.
+This type of claim is a very broad category when discussing the types of personal injury compensation claims a person may be eligible to pursue.